wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Ability to see a list of all the users who are currently logged into your site.
 * Allows you to specify one or more IP addresses in a special whitelist.
 The whitelisted IP addresses will have access to your WP login page.
 * Add captcha to WordPress Login form

+= User Registration Security =
+* Enable manual approval of WordPress user accounts.
+If your site allows people to create their own accounts via the WordPress registration form, then you can minimize SPAM or bogus registrations by manually approving each registration.

 = Database Security =
 * Easily the default WP prefix to a value of your choice with the click of a button.